mvolkmann/blog/src/lit.md

 Adobe, Cisco, Ford, GitHub, IBM, IKEA, Lego, Microsoft, Netflix, Red Hat, Reddit, SAP, VMware, and many more.

+Abobe uses Lit in Photoshop for the Web.

+Google uses Lit for Chrome DevTools.

 ## Installing

 The easiest way to get started using Lit is to